EDCD/EDMarketConnector/README.md

 ### Can't see commodities market at some Outposts - "Can't get market data!"
 The Frontier server that supplies the data to this app fails to supply commodity data for some outposts - particularly industrial and mining outposts.
 This is a [known bug](https://forums.frontier.co.uk/showthread.php?t=195774) in Frontier's servers.

+This problem is tracked as [Issue #6](https://github.com/Marginal/EDMarketConnector/issues/6).

+### Shipyard data not reported
+The Frontier server that supplies the data to this app sometimes fails to supply shipyard data.
+Visit the shipyard in-game and try “Updating” again.

-This problem is tracked as [Issue #6](https://github.com/Marginal/EDMarketConnector/issues/6)
+This problem is tracked as [Issue #86](https://github.com/Marginal/EDMarketConnector/issues/86).

 ### Rares profits wiped out
 Due to a bug in the server that supplies the data to this app, profit on any Rare cargo in your hold is wiped out when you visit the in-game Commodity Market after having “Updated”.